otopalak/serverGroup12/README.md

 ## dependencies and database
 The PostgreSQL database is only used in the deployed build on Heroku.
 For testing we have used the H2 in-memory database.
 Once a change is commited to the master-branch on GitHub, the application is automatically redeployed on Heroku.
 The deployment follows the steps defined in the properties file.
+Furhermore you can locally not upload any pictures.
+We have used a AWS S3 bucket for our pictures.
+To make sure the Credentials are not openly available, they are saved as secrets on heroku.
+The same is done for the persistent database.

 # Roadmap
 * We would like to implement statistics on users and their items.
 These data would be used to develop a more sophisticated item Proposal, so that the match percentage of a user with a given item ca be increased